 Pinewood Derby Rules

-*Note: The rules are the same as 2015.
+*Note: The rules haven't change since 2015.
 Use the "printable view" at the very bottom of the page to print the rules.

 The goal of these rules, with the help of the workshops, is to have every Scout's car pass inspection.
 Questions concerning a car's eligibility can be answered at the workshops, so please take advantage of them.
 Race check-in is the wrong time to discover your son's car is ineligible to race.